Can Married Couples Have Separate Health Insurance? What You Should Know

 Adding your spouse to your plan may impact your premiums, deductibles, and other health care costs.

-While it may seem relatively straightforward — after all, a majority of couples decide to consolidate their coverage under a single plan — there are a number of situations where it might make sense for a married pair to maintain separate policies.
-Wedding planning can be stressful enough, and while Stride can’t help you hire a caterer, we can make the “finding answers to your healthcare questions” part a little easier!
+A majority of couples decide to consolidate their coverage under a single plan.
+But there are a number of situations where it makes sense for a married pair to maintain separate policies.
+Wedding planning can be stressful enough, and while Stride can’t help you hire a caterer, we can make answering your health care questions a little easier!

-Many married couples will simply choose the easiest health insurance plan option available and will miss out on important distinctions that can impact the overall affordability of your health care throughout the year (and you might want those savings if you were thinking wedding band instead of DJ!).
+Many married couples choose the simplest health insurance plan available and miss out on important distinctions that can affect the overall affordability of health care (and you might want those savings to cover your wedding band!).

-But in reality, there are many factors that go into deciding if you should add your spouse or life partner to your health insurance plan.
+But there are many factors that go into deciding if you should add your spouse or life partner to your health insurance plan.
 These include:

 Affordability: One partner’s plan might become unaffordable when their significant other is added or vice versa.